 - As the enamel on teeth wears, the yellowish dentin underneath starts to show through.

 - An easy way of reducing discoloration of the teeth is to brush them frequently.

 - As people age, their teeth will naturally become slightly discolored.

-Here are 11 ways that may help to get rid of yellow teeth at home.
-These are an alternative to teeth whitening options that a dentist may offer.
+Here are 5 natural remedies that may help to get rid of yellow teeth at home.
+These are an alternative to teeth whitening options that a dentist may offer:

 There are various teeth whitening options that can be tried at home or offered by dentists.

 Using a toothpaste containing baking soda and hydrogen peroxide may help reduce yellowing of the teeth.

 It is possible to make a paste at home by mixing 1 tablespoon of baking soda with 2 tablespoons of hydrogen peroxide.